Fr. Xavier Lavagetto, OP

 Room 305, Old Union

 I’m a Chicago native and graduate of the University of Illinois at Urbana-Champaign with a degree in Business Administration.
 My previous business career and volunteer work led me to a vocation in ministry.
 I ministered at Arizona State University for 7 years where I was introduced to the Dominican Order.
 With their encouragement I developed a deeper love for campus ministry and Catholic Social Teaching.
-Fr.
-Nathan Castle invited me to Stanford and after arriving I completed an M.A. in Pastoral Ministry at Santa Clara University.
-It is a privilege to serve as the Campus Minister working with grads and undergrads, and sharing the Gospel message of God’s love and mercy.
+They invited me to Stanford and after arriving I completed an M.A. in Pastoral Ministry at Santa Clara University.
+It is a privilege to serve as Campus Minister working with graduate and undergraduate students, sharing the Gospel message of God’s love and mercy.
 My husband John and I are passionate about service, sports, traveling, camping, watching movies and getting to as many music festivals as we can.
-John works on campus and is my #1 volunteer.
+John works near campus and is my #1 volunteer.
 We can be found at many Stanford sporting events supporting our student athletes...Go Cardinal!

 Chaplain; Dir. of Liturgy & Music; Family Faith Formation; Children's Baptism